jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "What role did you play in his college decisions?"

+Sophia took a breath, trying to organize her thoughts.
+In the gallery, she could see Maya giving her an encouraging nod.

 "I supported his choices the same way he supported mine.
 When I was deciding between badminton and academics, he told me I could do both.
 When he was deciding between hockey and MIT, I told him the same thing.
-We don't make each other's choices.
+We don't—we don't make each other's choices.
 We support each other's right to choose."

 Michael nodded.
 "When Robert Price offered you eighty thousand dollars to stop seeing Ethan and attend a different college, what did you do?"